digi-embedded/android-sample-cloudconnector/README.md

 This example demonstrates the usage of the Cloud Connector API.
 Users can manage the connection status of the service as well as configure several of its parameters.
-It is also possible to receive device requests from Device Cloud and upload any type of data point.
+It is also possible to receive device requests from Remote Manager and upload any type of data point.

 Demo requirements
 -----------------